Emergency Contact Information for Hurricane Claims

 It is our pleasure, and our mission. to provide a better way to buy FL insurance.
-Whether you are looking to buy car, home, health, life, or business insurance, we will use our independence to quote you the best coverage with the most affordable rate.
+Whether you are looking to buy car, home, or business insurance, we will use our independence to quote you coverage that matches your described needs with the most affordable rate.

 Our family-owned and operated Orlando Florida insurance agency is committed to providing you with the highest level of service.
 When you choose us for your insurance needs, we will treat you as a person, not a policy.

 Learn more on how Sun Insurance Services revolves around YOU!

 Homeowners and auto insurance rates are going up – and here’s one reason

 Jim Brandt, president, Sun Insurance Services

 It’s a question we hear almost every day in our agency: “Why is my homeowners policy premium going up?
 There haven’t been any major hurricanes in Florida in years.”